nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-NUSpam is a desktop app for managing contacts **targeted at marketers who require fast manipulation and precise handling of contact data.** It enables marketers to more easily manage and make use of email and phone leads, and **minimise tedious and repetitive tasks** such as data entry, email blasts, and mail merge.
+Spam is a desktop app for managing contacts **targeted at marketers who require fast manipulation and precise handling of contact data.** It enables marketers to more easily manage and make use of email and phone leads, and **minimise tedious and repetitive tasks** such as data entry, email blasts, and mail merge.

 - [Quick start](#quick-start)
 - [Features](#features)